Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Abstract

 \section{Abstract}

-Kerov character polynomials express the values of the normalized irreducible characters of the symmetric groups in terms of the free cumulants which are simple functionals describing the shape of the corresponding Young diagram.
+We study asymptotics of characters of the symmetric groups on a fixed conjugacy class.
+It was proved by Kerov that such a character can be expressed as a polynomial in free cumulants of the Young diagram (certain functionals describing the shape of the Young diagram).
 We show that for each genus there exists a universal symmetric polynomial which gives the coefficients of the part of Kerov character polynomials with the prescribed homogeneous degree.
 The existence of such symmetric polynomials was conjectured by Lassalle.